Elbow Dysplasia in Bulldogs and French Bulldogs

 Bulldog Elbow Dysplasia Tip #1 GATE:

-If you notice a problem with your bulldog puppy’s gait or the favoring of a leg over a protracted period of time, you should take your dog to your veterinarian and ask for x-rays to be taken.
+If you notice a problem with your bulldog puppy’s gait or the favoring of a leg over a protracted period, you should take your dog to your veterinarian and ask for x-rays to be taken.

 Bulldog Elbow Dysplasia Tip #3 RX:

-In some cases, your veterinarian may recommend medications for pain and inflammation such as non-steroidal anti-inflammatories (NSAIDs).
+In some cases, your veterinarian may recommend medications for pain and inflammation, such as non-steroidal anti-inflammatory drugs (NSAIDs).

 Bulldog Elbow Dysplasia Tip#4 ALTERNATIVES: